Tag descriptor

 Omniauth::Strategies::CentralLogin

-An article, posted more than 2 years ago filed in devise, gem, authentication, openid, oauth, CentralLogin & login.
+An article, posted almost 3 years ago filed in devise, gem, authentication, openid, oauth, CentralLogin & login.

 I just pushed omniauth-central_login to rubygems.org, to make it easy to integrate CentralLogin with other ruby apps.
 It is a companion gem to CentralLogin, a batteries included open source OAuth2 Provider based on Rails, Doorkeeper & Devise, with simple user managment tools.